Project Update

 Capacity Development of ccTLDs in Africa Project Concludes Successfully

-The Capacity Development of Country Code Top-Level Domains (ccTLDs) Project, under the Coalition for Digital Africa’s Capacity Building Initiative, has successfully concluded its comprehensive program aimed at enhancing the capacity of nine ccTLD registries to support the growth of the digital economy in their respective countries.
-It provided valuable training and resources to empower ccTLD operators, improve operational efficiency, and encourage ongoing collaboration among stakeholders.
-The nine countries that participated in this targeted program were Niger, Benin, Togo, Comoros, Madagascar, Angola, Burundi, Zimbabwe, and The Gambia.
+The Capacity Development of Country Code Top-Level Domains (ccTLDs) Project under the Coalition for Digital Africa’s Capacity Building Initiative has successfully concluded its comprehensive pilot program aimed at enhancing the capacity of nine ccTLD registries to support the growth of the digital economy in their countries.
+This program provided valuable training and resources to empower ccTLD operators, enhance their operational efficiency, and encourage continuous collaboration among stakeholders in the African region.
+The nine countries targeted were: Angola, Benin, Burundi, Comoros, the Gambia, Madagascar, Niger, Togo and Zimbabwe.
+One more country, Congo Brazzaville, was included initially but was unable to participate in the pilot.

 Business and Marketing Training

-The two-day business and marketing training was held in Kigali, Rwanda, from 8–9 June 2024 and was facilitated by the Association Française pour le Nommage Internet en Coopération (AFNIC).
-This session focused on presentations and group discussions that addressed the political, organizational, and governance challenges faced by the ccTLDs in attendance.
-The workshop preceded the ICANN80 Policy Forum, allowing participants to attend the meeting and gain further insights into the global policy environment.
+The two-day business and marketing training was held in Kigali, Rwanda from 8–9 June 2024 and was facilitated by the Association Française pour le Nommage Internet en Coopération (AFNIC).
+It consisted of presentations and group discussions aimed at addressing the political, organizational, and governance aspects of the ccTLDs in attendance.
+The workshop preceded the ICANN80 Policy Forum, offering participants an opportunity to attend the meeting.

 Technical Training

-Following the business and marketing session, a five-day technical training was held in Nairobi, Kenya, from 15-19 July 2024.
-This training, facilitated by the Network Startup Resource Center (NSRC), focused on the technical aspects of ccTLD operations, including presentations, hands-on labs, and group activities.
-Participants deepened their understanding of the Domain Name System (DNS) ecosystem and registry management.
-The training concluded with a one-day learning visit to the Kenya Network Information Centre (KENIC) and the Africa Data Centre (ADC) offering practical insights into the real world registry operations.
+The five-day technical training was held in Nairobi, Kenya from 15-19 July and was facilitated by the Network Startup Resource Center (NSRC).
+It consisted of presentations, practical exercises with hands-on labs, and group activities, through which participants learned about the Domain Name System (DNS) ecosystem and registry management.
+The training was followed by a one-day learning visit to the Kenya Network Information Centre (KENIC) and the Africa Data Centre (ADC).

 Follow-Up Webinars